 - i IMPORTANT: If one or more of the selected agents is not enabled for user-defined collections, a dialog box appears to notify this issue, displaying a table of the currently disabled collections.
 Use this dialog box to enable all agents for user-defined collections.
-To enable only part of these agents, exit the Databases Administration dashboard and select only these agents that are currently enabled or need to be enabled for user-defined collections before entering again the Databases Administration dashboard. - 2 Type a name in the Collection Name field. - 3 Enter a brief description of the collection in the Collection description field (optional). - 4 Paste the query's SQL text in the Query Text field.
-This field can hold up to 4096 characters. - 5 Type a value, in seconds, in the Query Timeout field. - 6 Click Verify.
+To enable only part of these agents, exit the Databases Administration dashboard and select only these agents that are currently enabled or need to be enabled for user-defined collections before entering again the Databases Administration dashboard. - 2 Type a name in the Collection Name field. - 3 Enter a brief description of the collection in the Collection description field (optional). - 4 Paste the query's SQL text in the Query Text field. - 5 Type a value, in seconds, in the Query Timeout field. - 6 Click Verify.